centrifugal/centrifugo/docs/content/server/authentication.md

 This is a standard JWT claim which must contain an ID of current application user (**as string**).

-If your user is not currently authenticated in your application but you want to let him connect to Centrifugo anyway you can use empty string as user ID in this `sub` claim.
+If your user not currently authenticated in your application, but you want to let him connect to Centrifugo anyway – you can use empty string as user ID in this `sub` claim.
 This is called anonymous access.
 In this case `anonymous` option must be enabled in Centrifugo configuration for channels that client will subscribe to.

 ### exp